Insurance FAQs

 Does Honey offer Motor Burnout cover?

 Motor Burnout is available as an optional benefit on building and contents insurance policies.
-By adding Motor Burnout cover you can be covered for loss or damage to the electric motors in your major electric appliances if they burn-out and stop working - provided they are less than 10 years old.
+By adding Motor Burnout cover you can be covered for loss or damage to the electric motors in your eligible electric appliances if they burn-out and stop working - provided they are less than 10 years old.

 Excess